Comparison of imperix programmable controllers

 Application-based selection guide

 Every imperix controller can run most control algorithms with excellent closed-loop performance.
-However, even in the specific scope of the power electronics domain, applications can be tackled from various perspectives, and imperix’s controller portfolio aims to provide a solution optimized for each use case.
+Nonetheless, imperix’s controller portfolio aims to provide solutions optimized for each use case.

-The primary reasons to go for a B-Box family controller are to maintain the plug-&-play compatibility with imperix power modules, and be able to change the controlled topology in a couple of minutes by simply rewiring the power stage and changing the I/O mapping.
-This type of flexibility is often required in research laboratory settings.
-The selection of the specific B-Box controller depends on user requirements:
+When comparing imperix products, the primary motivations for choosing a B-Box controller is the versatility offered by its modular design and plug-and-play compatibility with imperix power modules.
+This enables changing the controlled topology in a couple of minutes by simply rewiring the power stage and changing the I/O mapping.
+The selection of the specific B-Box type depends on user requirements:

 Selecting the B-Box 4

 The B-Box 4 is imperix’s flagship controller.
-Apart from offering the largest number of I/Os, it also offers access to oversampled ADC and PWM data, enabling their scoping directly in Cockpit.
-This makes it the first-choice controller for easily researching and debugging high-performance applications, down to the modulation, from one device.
+Apart from offering the highest number of I/Os, it also provides access to oversampled ADC and PWM data, enabling their scoping directly in Cockpit.
+This makes it the first-choice controller for easily researching and debugging high-performance applications.
 Examples where this would prove particularly useful include:

 Selecting the B-Box RCP

-As the previous flagship of the imperix controller portfolio, the B-Box RCP is a perfectly capable device that can perform well in a wide variety of applications (examples shown below).
-Its only limitations are the comparatively lower performance of processing and peripherals, and the missing oversampling feature.
+As the previous flagship of the imperix controller portfolio, the B-Box RCP is a highly capable device that performs well across a wide range of applications.
+Its only limitations are the comparatively lower processing power and the lack of oversampling.
+Usage examples are:

 Selecting the B-box micro

-The B-Box micro is as computationally capable as the B-Box RCP 3.0 but is more limited in I/Os (and cost!).
-This makes it the ideal controller for teaching various concepts in power electronics that do not require a large number of I/Os:
+The B-Box micro is as computationally capable as the B-Box RCP but has fewer I/Os (and a lower cost!).
+This makes it the ideal controller for teaching various concepts in power electronics that do not require a large number of I/Os.
+Usage examples are:

 When to select the TPI8032